ghc-proposals/ghc-proposals/proposals/0000-covered-pragma.rst

 3. Introduce new language extension and/or syntax for "dysfunctional dependencies" and use them on a per-class basis.

-My answers:
+Answers:

-- (1) is not an enticing perspective.
+- The first point is not an enticing perspective because of the "almost" bit.

-- I'd argue that (2) will unnecessarily complicate the implementation without a substantial gain.
+- I'd argue that the second point will unnecessarily complicate the implementation without a substantial gain and is inconsistent with existing `INCOHERENT` and `OVERLAPS` pragmas.

-- As for (3), there are cases when marking dependencies "dysfunctional" class-wide is too big of a hammer, e.g. when:
+- As for the third point, there are cases when marking dependencies "dysfunctional" class-wide is too big of a hammer, e.g. when:

   - `DYSFUNCTIONAL` instances are used for custom type errors, or

   - functional dependencies are morally correct, yet this cannot be proved to GHC (or doing so would incur a major compile time performance loss).

   This is also similar to the situation with `OverlappingInstances` and `IncoherentInstances` language extensions that were deprecated and